-8.1 Regular Meals and Sunday Lunch
+7.1 Regular Meals and Sunday Lunch

-The college coffee shop - Edspresso - is open Monday to Friday, 8am to 2pm, for purchases of all takeaway and confectionery products.
+The college coffee shop - Edspresso - is open Monday to Friday, 8am to 6pm, for purchases of all takeaway and confectionery products.

-Meals are paid for in advance by use of the University Card (see 10.1), which must be presented at the till (see 9.2.1(2)).
+Meals are paid for in advance by use of the University Card, which must be presented at the till.
 Debit card payments are also accepted, with external rates being charged for their use.

-The price of each menu item on sale in the Dining Hall and Edspresso is displayed on a price-list.
+The price of each menu item on sale in the Dining Hall and Edspresso is displayed on a pricelist.
 Further information about menus and prices is available on the College website.